-No severance payments to members of the Executive Committee were made during the reporting year.
-As of December 31, 2022, there were no outstanding loans or credits granted to the members of the Executive Committee or former members of the Executive Committee.
-In 2022, no compensation was granted to former members of the Executive Committee or related parties.
+No severance payments to members of the Executive Committee were made during the reporting year and the prior year.
+As of December 31, 2023 and 2022, respectively, there were no outstanding loans or credits granted to the members of the Executive Committee or former members of the Executive Committee.
+In 2023 and 2022, respectively, no compensation, loans or credits were granted to former members of the Executive Committee or related parties.